 Pieced together in woodworking, sculpture and printmaking, I build objects that create a moment of reckoning.
 Something stands at a precipice; someone reaches out to touch the forbidden fruit.

-I go to lengths in my practice to define materials and processes that symbolize existing in a queer body, both sapphic and gender-fluid, that moves as a politically queer entity, at odds with the white conservative Christian indoctrination in which I was raised.
-Being closeted for so long in that environment created a life filled with high contrast: coverage and exposure; cruelty and mercy; atonement and trespass; limits and permission; pain and pleasure; sacrament and desecration; despair and salvation; isolation and connection; pure and dirty; security and risk.
+I go to lengths in my practice to define materials and processes that symbolize existing in a queer body, both sapphic and gender-fluid, that moves as a politically queer entity, at odds with the white supremacist and conservative Christian indoctrination in which I was raised.
+Being closeted for so long in that environment created a life filled with high contrasts.

 black leather